yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 :notebook: Reader's comment for page 50:

+The sentence,

-The sentence, "Normally, this means a minimum of a development environment and a production environment.
-So, changes can be tested against servers in development, and then successfully tested ones can be deployed to production." should instead be, "Normally, this means a minimum of a development environment and a production environment so changes can be tested against servers in development and then successfully tested ones can be deployed to production."
+> Normally, this means a minimum of a development environment and a production environment.
+So, changes can be tested against servers in development, and then successfully tested ones can be deployed to production.

+should instead be,

+> Normally, this means a minimum of a development environment and a production environment so changes can be tested against servers in development and then successfully tested ones can be deployed to production.

 :notebook: Reader's comment for page 53:

 The reference to the latest version of Puppet should be changed from 7 to 8.
 All installation URIs appear to use Puppet 8 even though the Azure lab installs Puppet 7.

-#### Page 56:
+#### Page 20:

 The bullet point: